Labor Practices

 Note: If certain criteria are met the application period can be extended, until such time as the reason for application ceases to apply

-As a result of these initiatives, Yamato System Development has obtained Platinum Kurumin certification from the Ministry of Health, Labour and Welfare (MHLW) as companies that engage in efforts to provide childcare support, based on the Act on Advancement of Measures to Support Raising Next-Generation Children.
-(As of March 2023)
+As a result of these initiatives, Yamato System Development has obtained Platinum Kurumin certification and Yamato Contact Service has obtained Kurumin certification from the Ministry of Health, Labour and Welfare (MHLW) as companies that engage in efforts to provide childcare support, based on the Act on Advancement of Measures to Support Raising Next-Generation Children.
+(As of March 2025)

 Dialogues with Employees / Improving Satisfaction